Romantic Songs to Set the Mood- Favorite Love Songs

 Although a prolific songwriter, Irishman Van Morrison did not write Have I Told You Lately.
 It was written by Scotty Wiseman in 1945.
 The song was originally written as a prayer, and has been popular at weddings.
 Van Morrison released it in 1989 on Avalon Sunset.
 Morrison’s voice is instantly recognizable and perfect for romantic love songs.

-John Denver Annie's Song
+John Denver, Annie's Song

 Annie’s Song was inspired by John Denver’s wife.
 He is said to have written the lyrics in about 10 minutes after an inspiring and exhilarating ski run.
 He is credited with words and music, but the melody is reported to be based on Tchaikovsky’s Symphony No 5.
-It was released in 1974 on Back Home Again.
+Annie's Song was released in 1974 on Back Home Again.
 The song has been a popular wedding song.
 Conveniently, the name Annie is not actually in the song.
 The song is sweet, sincere and romantic, and Denver’s voice was always as clear as a bell.

-Gipsy Kings Un Amor
+Gipsy Kings, Un Amor

-Righteous Brothers Unchained Melody
+Righteous Brothers, Unchained Melody

-Bee Gees Wedding Day
+Bee Gees, Wedding Day